Gormiti (2008 TV series): Broadcast

-It was broadcast for the first time on Italia 1 in Italy and Canal J in France from 27 October 2008.
-It started on October 5, 2009 on Cartoon Network in the United States, on Nickelodeon in the UK, and on Disney XD in Latin America in 2011.
+The series was broadcast for the first time on Italia 1 in Italy and Canal J in France from 27 October 2008.
+It aired on October 5, 2009 on Cartoon Network in the United States, on Nickelodeon in the UK, and on Disney XD in Latin America in 2011.
 The second season returning to the USA and Canada in Summer 2012.

 On January 3, 2011, Giochi Preziosi Group launched its animated series in Brazil, where the series is the number one show on TV Globinho.
 Gormiti has been well known among boys in Brazil, long before the television show appeared.
 There are already over 200 Gormiti licensed toys on the market in Brazil.

 DVD

 The first season was released on DVD by Clear Vision in March 2011, with the 2nd season being released on the 18 February 2013.

 Video On-Demand

 The first season of Gormiti is available for streaming via Toon Goggles On-Demand Entertainment for Kids.

 All three seasons can also be located on HULU.